smolanalytics

 If you built your app with Lovable, Bolt, v0, Replit, or Base44 and you do not write code, you never open an editor.
 Sign up, and we hand you one prompt with your write key already in it.
 Paste it into your builder's chat and its AI drops the snippet in the right place for that platform.

 Prefer to kick the tyres with real data first?
-The live demo is a populated instance, no install.
-Full self-host notes are in the GitHub README.
+The live demo is a populated instance, no install, and every account starts with a 14-day trial at Pro limits, no card.

 the point of all this